 Save Liquid error (product-badge line 32): Computation results to '-Infinity'%

-Bonus! - With your purchase, I'm also going to send you my indepth Herb Profile for Avena sativa.
-This 13 page Herb Profile provides a thorough reference of information including the best preparations and dosing based on what you intend to use it for, growing and identification guides, nutritional information, and more so that you too can fully utilize and enjoy this herb.
+Bonus! - With your purchase, I'm also going to send you my indepth Herb Profile for Rubus idaeus.
+This 11 page Herb Profile provides a thorough reference of information including the best preparations and dosing based on what you intend to use it for, growing and identification guides, nutritional information, and more so that you too can fully utilize and enjoy this herb.

 Raspberry Leaf (Rubus idaeus) Overview